 Can I pay in instalments?

 If your course fees are between £200 and £500 and the duration of your course is over ten weeks, you can take out an instalment plan of up to four payments.
 Your plan must not exceed the duration of your course.
 If your course fees are £500 or above and the duration of your course is over ten weeks, you can take out an instalment plan of up to six payments.
 Your plan must not exceed the duration of your course.
 A direct debit must be set up at the time of your enrolment and a declaration must be signed.
-The first payment of your plan must be paid at the time of enrolment by either cash, cheque, credit or debit card.
+The first payment of your plan must be paid at the time of enrolment.
 The remaining payments will be made on either the 6th or 28th of each month.